 How to Make a Payment

 - St. Olaf also accepts payments in the form of cash, personal checks, cashier’s checks, and money orders at the Business Office window.
-Checks can be made payable to St. Olaf College; please include the students name and ID number in the memo line.
+If payment is made in the form of cash, cashier’s check, or money orders, the College is required to report this information to the IRS if payments are approximately $10,000 or greater over the course of a calendar year.
+Personal checks are not subject to these requirements and can be made payable to St. Olaf College.
+Please include the students name and ID number in the memo line.
 Payments can be mailed to:

 St. Olaf College

 - International wires are accepted.
 St. Olaf College has partnered with Flywire (formerly peerTransfer) to streamline the tuition payment process for our international students.
 With Flywire, you can pay from any country and any bank.
 You are offered excellent foreign exchange rates, allowing you to pay in your home currency (in most cases) and save a significant amount of money, as compared to traditional banks.
 You will also be able to track where your payment is in the transfer process via a student dashboard and an email confirmation will be sent to you when your payment is received by the school.
 Log into your SIS Financials page and click on International Wire to begin this payment process or visit the International Student Wires website for more information.